amarriner/HearthstoneJSONClone/README.md

 The original tool output to JSON which is nice, but I thought it might be useful to have it in XML format as well.
 Just using a simple python utility to perform that translation so it's not perfect, but serviceable.

+## CSV Output

+Some people just want a list of cards so I did a first pass at converting to CSV.
+Seems relatively okay except that currently column header order is somewhat arbitrary.